Jeremiah-Rojas/Malicious-Script/README.md

 Using Microsoft Defender, I was able to view the steps the malicious attacker took to facilitate the attack.
 Within this page, is it also useful to make note of the timestamps.
 ![image](https://github.com/user-attachments/assets/05ecd3d7-301a-467b-a9dc-5a1e7745c945)

-According to the NIST 800-61 guidelines, there are certain tasks necessary to perform in order to determine if the alert is a true or false positive.
+According to the NIST 800-61 guidelines, there are certain tasks necessary to perform in order to determine if the alert is a true or false positive:
+1. Find the attack vector used to initiate the attack.
+2. Finding precursors or indicators of a security incident.
+3. Analyze the potential security Incident and determine if it is a true or false positive.
+4. Document all findings and activities of investigation if it is a true positive.
+5. Report the confirmed security incident to management team